mtuwtf/polcon/README.md

 the latter responds in JSON format.

-For a little more protection, you can configure basic authentication in your /etc/httpd.conf config.
-This is where you definitely want to enforce all connections over a secure TLS connection.
+For a little more protection, you can configure basic authentication in your `/etc/httpd.conf` config file.
+This is when you definitely want to enforce all connections over a secure TLS connection.

-Here is an example of my /etc/httpd.conf config on my dev machine:
+Here is an example of my `/etc/httpd.conf` config on my dev machine:

 ```
 # $Id: httpd.conf 1615 2020-02-09 17:03:58Z mtu $